nomad-dormouse/mnist-digit-recognizer/README.md

    cd mnist-digit-recognizer
    ```

+2. Configure your environment by editing the `.env` file if needed.

-2. Run the local development script:
+3. Run the local development script:
    ```bash
    ./local/run_locally.sh
    ```